in March 2016)

 both players (referee) may be called to watch the following match(es).
 When a

-referee is called to a match, the players do not give warning signals
+referee is called to a match, the players do not give warning signals themselves,

 8.5.
 If a player repeatedly ignores these rules on passive play

 during a tournament, tournament judges may exercise an option to order affected

 matches to be replayed and supervised by referees.
 If number of affected

 matches is too high (more than three (3)) tournament judges can decide that

 player will automatically lose all these matches by score stated in tournament

 9.1.
 A player can tap down his/her figures only when he/she has